Austria to Spain – Part 3: France

 Port Vendres in the evening

-We stroll into town and have a nice dinner at one of the restaurants in the harbour.
+We strolled into town and had a nice dinner at one of the restaurants in the harbour.

-This is our last night in France, tomorrow we will cross the border to Spain!
+This was our last night in France, tomorrow we will cross the border to Spain!

 Leave a Comment